Pictured above: Florida bonamia (Bonamia grandiflora) by Scott Zona (CC BY-NC 2.0). Click on terms for botanical definitions. View post as a PDF.

-Also known as Florida’s lady’s nightcap and scrub morning glory, Florida bonamia is a rare, perennial flowering vine.
-Its showy blooms vary slightly in color from a bright blue in the morning to a pale lavendar by the afternoon, at which time, the blooms close.
+Also known as Florida’s lady’s nightcap and Scrub morning glory, Florida bonamia (Bonamia grandiflora) is a rare, perennial flowering vine.
+Its showy blooms vary slightly in color from a bright blue in the morning to a pale lavender by the afternoon, at which time, the blooms close.
 They are solitary, five-lobed and funnel-shaped with white throats.
 Leaves are grayish-green and ovate with pointed tips, entire margins and tiny hairs.
 They are alternately arranged.
 Stems are hairy and herbaceous, arising in multiples from a single woody root mass and extending outward in different directions along the ground (unlike other morning glory species, which tend to be high-climbing).
 Fruits are capsules that usually contain four smooth, oblong seeds.

 Florida bonamia typically blooms spring through fall.
 It occurs naturally in sand pine scrub.
 Florida bonamia is endemic to Central Florida, and is a federally threatened and state-listed endangered species.
 Its populations have declined in recent decades due to development of its habitat for residential areas and agriculture (primarily citrus groves).
 Only about 100 populations remain, 35 of which are protected in 15 managed areas.